Panutche Camará: Ipswich Town

+On 18 July 2023, Camará joined Charlton Athletic on a season-long loan for the 2023–24 campaign.
+Camará was released by Ipswich at the end of the 2023–24 season.

+Return to Crawley Town

+On 6 August 2024, it was announced that Camará had rejoined former club Crawley Town, now competing in League One, on a two-year deal.
+His first appearance came as a substitute in a 2–1 League One victory over Blackpool on 10 August.

+Dundee United

+In June 2025 he transferred to Scottish club Dundee United, signing a two-year contract.

 International career

 In June 2021, Camará received his first international call-up from Guinea-Bissau for a friendly against Cape Verde, but the match was cancelled after a fault with the Cape Verde plane meant they could not get to the game.
 He was named in Guinea-Bissau's 24-man squad for the 2021 Africa Cup of Nations.
 He debuted with them in a 0–0 2021 Africa Cup of Nations tie with Sudan on 11 January 2022.

 He scored his first international goal in a friendly match against Equatorial Guinea on 23 March 2022.